avillia/colourPerception/README.md

 But back to the question.

-As any single word in any language - whether it's Spanish, Sanskrit or Mandarin - **the terms** *(in linguistics and formal logic definition)* **to describe colors evolved, as languages become more complex and developed.**
+As any single word in any language - whether it's Spanish, Sanskrit or Mandarin - **the terms** *(in linguistics and formal logic definition)* **to describe colors evolved, as languages became more complex and developed.**

 ### Why?